jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 layout: post
 title: Building Duovero Systems with Yocto
 description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
-date: 2015-06-24 17:10:00
+date: 2015-07-11 10:00:00
-categories: yocto
+categories: gumstix
 tags: [linux, gumstix, duovero, yocto]
 ---

 These instructions are for building generic developer systems for [Gumstix Duovero][duovero] boards primarily for C, C++ and Qt programmers.
-Perl and Python are also included.
+The example systems also include Perl and Python.

 The [meta-duovero][meta-duovero] layer described below **should** be modified for your own particular project.